Insight

 • Sausages of heading 1601

-• Soups (preparations) with any amount of beef
+• Soups (preparations) with any amounts of beef

-• Buttermilk, soured milk, yogurt, kefir, and other fermented milk products with cocoa
+• Buttermilk, sour milk, yogurt, kefir and other fermented milk products with cocoa

-• Food preparations made from flour, semolina, starch, milk powder or milk, with less than 40% cocoa
+• Food preparations from flour, semolina, starch, milk powder or milk with less than 40% cocoa

-• Pasta, whether cooked or not, filled or prepared with cocoa
+• Pasta, even cooked or filled or prepared with cocoa

-• Foods made from cereals, grains or flakes, with less than 6% cocoa (“chocolate cornflakes”)
+• Food from grains, grain grains or flakes with less than 6% cocoa (“chocolate cornflakes”)

-• Bakery products such as bread, biscuits, cakes, wafers and waffles, with any amount of cocoa
+• Baked goods like bread, biscuits, cakes, wafers, and waffles, with any amounts of cocoa

-• Ice cream, with any amount of cocoa
+• Ice cream, with any amounts of cocoa

 • Non-alcoholic beverages with cocoa